Family Calendar App Comparison 2026: Complete Guide

 Choose Cozi if:

-• Shopping lists are essential
+• Shopping lists and recipes are essential to your workflow

 • You've been using it for years and it works

-• You don't mind paying $40/year (Gold) or $60/year (Max with AI features)
+• You don't mind paying $39/year (Gold)

 Choose TimeTree if: